 Depending on the circumstances of your case, there may be multiple parties who are responsible for your injuries.
 Understaffed hospitals, lack of accountability among staff, and improper procedures can all impact how medical professionals perform their jobs.
 Underpaid and overworked doctors and surgeons are more likely to make mistakes that result in significant injuries for their patients.

-When seeking justice in a medical malpractice case, your attorneys may need to be prepared to go up against not only the individuals who had a hand in your injuries but the hospital or organization that they work for, medical equipment manufacturers and suppliers, as well as their insurance providers.
+When seeking justice in a medical malpractice case, your attorneys may need to be prepared to go up against not only the individuals who had a hand in your injuries but also the hospital or organization that they work for, medical equipment manufacturers and suppliers, as well as their insurance providers.

 When to Contact an Attorney